 COMPETITION HEATS UP MARKET FOR FUNDRAISING JOBS

-Across the nation, fundraising jobs are expected to grow by 7 percent through 2024, according to the Bureau of Labor Statistics (BLS).
-That number more than doubles in the state of Washington, where the BLS projects 16 percent job growth during that same period.
+Across the nation, fundraising jobs are expected to grow by 13% through 2029, according to the Bureau of Labor Statistics (BLS).
+That number more than doubles in the state of Washington, where O*NET OnLine projects 28% job growth during that same period.

 Seattle’s booming economy has made the area one of the nation’s most competitive fundraising markets, Rains explained.
 So as agencies build up their fundraising teams they want new hires with standout strengths: analytical thinking, communication skills, financial acumen and ethical leadership.

 “There's just lots of competition for charitable dollars, so you have to be really good,” Rains said.

 People who have worked in jobs that rely on customer relationships, such as inside or outside sales, often find that their people skills are transferrable to fundraising roles, Rains said.
 Significant volunteer experience — with a nonprofit board or development committee, for example — can also be a plus.

 The Certificate in Fundraising Management offers the extra advantage of a professional practicum, where students are placed with a local nonprofit for fieldwork that applies their new knowledge and skills.